bcgov/common-hosted-form-service/CONTRIBUTING.md

 - Please bring your change ideas to the team before starting work
 - Contributors must follow the [Code of Conduct](CODE-OF-CONDUCT.md)
 - Changes must include test coverage, documentation, and comments
+- If changes to the code alter the functionality of CHEFS, please update the [documentation](https://developer.gov.bc.ca/docs/default/component/chefs-techdocs) by raising a pull request in the CHEFS tech docs [repository](https://github.com/bcgov/common-hosted-form-service-techdocs).
 - The repository guardians review all changes and may ask for revisions

 ## Contributing code